 Review of physical growth and development as dynamic lifetime processes.
-The changes in early adolescence and implications for teachers.
+The changes in early adolescence and implications for health professionals.
+Credit cannot be earned for both HPE 3543 and KAH 3543.

-4113 Evaluation in Physical Education
+4113 Evaluation

-Applications of tests and measurement theory in physical education.
-Emphasis on selection and administration of appropriate tests and the interpretation of their results by fundamental statistical procedures.
+Applications of tests and measurement theory.
+Emphasis on selection and administration of appropriate tests and interpretation of their results by fundamental statistical procedures.
+Credit cannot be earned for both HPE 4113 and KAH 4113.

-4343 Movement Education
+4343 Movement Science